wamp-proto/wamp-proto/rfc/text/basic/bp_rpc_calling_and_invocation.md

 where

-* `INVOCATION.Request` is the ID from the original `INVOCATION` request previously sent by the *Dealer* to the *Callee*.
+* `INVOCATION.Request` is the ID from the original `INVOCATION` request previously sent by the Dealer to the Callee.
 * `Details` is a dictionary with additional error details.
 * `Error` is an URI that identifies the error of why the request could not be fulfilled.
 * `Arguments` is a list containing arbitrary, application defined, positional error information.
-This will be forwarded by the *Dealer* to the *Caller* that initiated the call.
+This will be forwarded by the Dealer to the Caller that initiated the call.
 * `ArgumentsKw` is a dictionary containing arbitrary, application defined, keyword-based error information.
-This will be forwarded by the *Dealer* to the *Caller* that initiated the call.
+This will be forwarded by the Dealer to the Caller that initiated the call.

 *Example*